lijitin/CS401prj18F/README.md

  __"GradeParser.java"__
  - Used by Menu2 for parsing grades.txt into GradeEntry objects

+ __"LoggedOutputStream.java"__
+ - A standard output stream substitude for printing.
+ - Logs all console outpus via System.out.print(s) to a file named "ConsolePrintLog.txt"

 #### Progress tracking:
 (17th Oct 2018) Rough design of the class structure is drafted.